Fluoroethane

-Fluoroethane (also known as Ethyl fluoride) is a hydrofluorocarbon with the chemical formula C2H5F).
+Fluoroethane (also known as ethyl fluoride) is a hydrofluorocarbon with the chemical formula C2H5F).
 It is a volatile derivative of ethane.
 It appears as a colourless, odorless flammable gas at room temperature.
 Fluoroethane can also cause asphyxiation by the displacement of oxygen in air.

 Reactivity

-Fluoroethane is incompatible with most strong reducing agents and oxidizers.
-Also, may be incompatible with many amines, nitrides, azo/diazo compounds, with alkali metals, and with epoxides.
+Fluoroethane is incompatible with most strong reducing agents and oxidizers, and may be incompatible with many amines, nitrides, azo/diazo compounds, alkali metals, and epoxides.
 It is part of the wider class of substances known as fluorinated organic compounds.